 10 Electra – Destiny (Rave Mix) (FFRR 12″, 1989)

-Balearic Beats is my favourite compilation of all time.
+Balearic Beats is one of my favourite compilations of all time.
 It starts with Electra’s Jibaro.
 Now here’s the follow up; the slinky Destiny mixing downtempo beats with jazzy breaks and full-on chants.
 To complete the trilogy, greet the breaking dawn with Autumn Love.
 Eternal respect to Paul Oakenfold.

 11 Impossible Dreamers – Spin (100 Things To Do 12″, 1982)